Anubhav2505/ProperPrep/README.md

 ## 🌟 About

-1 .Educational app for the students preparing for engineering and medical entrance exams.
+- [ ] Educational app for the students preparing for engineering and medical entrance exams.
-2. This app will help in the proper preparation of the student and its main focus is on intense practice 3 .This app is built by using Java , AndroidStudio and firebase.
+- [ ] This app will help in the proper preparation of the student and its main focus is on intense practice
+- [ ] This app is built by using Java , AndroidStudio and firebase.

 ## ✨ Screenshots